DontCallMeLuca/Binary-Image-Classification-Neural-Network/README.md

 ## ✅ Practical Application

-To demonstrate proof of concept, the model was trained on pneumonia xrays.
+To demonstrate a proof of concept, the model was trained on pneumonia xrays.
 <br>
-This of course can be used in medical applications, however the architecture
+This model can be used in medical applications, however the architecture
 <br>
 can be trained on any data, and can provide applications in all fields
 <br>